ExploreAR/ExplorAR/Readme.md

 # explorAR
 ```
-In today's era of conflicting times and modernisation, when it's totally upon us how must we lay the foundation
+In today's era of conflicting times and modernisation, when it's totally upon us
-of Education for the future generations to come.The World has seen great damage to education in the post - Covid Crises,
+how must we lay the foundation of Education for the future generations to come.
+The World has seen great damage to education in the post - Covid Crises,
 and the team Pyraticas - 2.0 is yet again back with a great solution!
 ```